ensjho/DreamJob/README.md

-# React-Jobly
+# React-DreamJob
-React-Jobly is a full stack job application made with React.js on the frontend and features Express.js and PostgreSQL on the backend.
+React-DreamJob is a full stack job application made with React.js on the frontend and features Express.js and PostgreSQL on the backend.

 Deployed: http://dreamjob.demo.ericjho.com/